 In addition, each team member will receive a certificate and the school will receive a trophy.

 Chapters 1, 2 and 3 have ten spot prizes; chapters 4, 5 and 6 have five spot prizes.
-To win a spot prize, your team must have correctly solved the chapter within one week (for Chapters 1 and 2) or two weeks (for Chapters 3 to 6) of the scheduled release of that chapter.
+To win a spot prize, your team must have correctly solved a chapter within one week (for chapters 1 and 2) or two weeks (for chatpers 3 to 6) of the scheduled release of that chapter.
 Ten teams (chapters 1–3) or five teams (chapters 4–6) who have solved the chapter within that time will be chosen at random by our server and awarded a spot prize of £10 in Amazon gift vouchers for each team member.
 The winners of the spot prizes will be announced on the website and forum, and will also be informed by email.
 In order to spread the prizes around as much as possible, if your team is the first team to solve a chapter, then you won't be eligible to win a spot prize for that chapter.
 The prizes are sponsored by the flight search company, Skyscanner.

 For the chapter prizes and spot prizes, the vouchers will be sent out by post on the Tuesday after the following chapter has been released.
 (So if you win one of the chapter prizes you might have to wait 2 weeks to receive your prize.)
 The vouchers will be sent to your school, addressed to the teacher you named as a contact when you registered.

-For the teams who come first, second and third on the leaderboard at the end of the competition, the prizes will be awarded at the 'Alan Turing Cryptography Day' on Wednesday 30th April 2014 (see below for more details of this event).
-If you or your team can't make it, then we will send the prizes (together with certificates and trophies) shortly afterwards to your school and addressed to the teacher you named as a contact when you registered.
+The teams who come first, second and third on the leaderboard at the end of the competition will be awareded at the 'Alan Turing Cryptography Day' on Wednesday 1st May 2019 (see here and the information below).
+If you or your team can't make it, then we will send the prizes (together with certificates and trophies) shortly afterwards to your school and addressed to the teacher responsible for the team.

-The Alan Turing Cryptography Day will be a one-day event running in the School of Mathematics at the University of Manchester on Wednesday 30th April 2014.
-We're putting the final touches to the plans for this, but we are planning to have some interactive activities based around cryptography, a live mini-crytography competition, and a prize ceremony for the top three teams who came top of the leaderboard in the web-based competition.
+The Alan Turing Cryptography Day will be a one-day event running in the School of Mathematics at the University of Manchester on Wednesday 1st May 2019.
+There will be some interactive activities based around cryptography, a live mini-crytography competition, and a prize ceremony for the top three teams who came top of the leaderboard in the web-based competition.

 You will need to get permission from your school to attend and then register on the website.

-We can't arrange travel for you (your school or parents will need to do that), but we plan to have funds available to contribute towards travel expenses.
-We hope to be able to contribute towards the travel expenses particularly for 'Widening Participatio' schools in the NW or along the M62 corridor and for teams that have done well in the competition.
+We can't arrange travel for you (your school or parents will need to do that), but we may have funds available to contribute towards travel expenses.
+We hope to be able to contribute towards the travel expenses particularly for 'Widening Participation' schools in the NW or along the M62 corridor and for teams that have done well in the competition.
 There will be an application process for support (that your teachers will need to complete).
-More details will be announced on the website in early 2014.
+More details will be announced on the website soon.